Published: April 27, 2021 | Last Updated: June 25, 2024

 Instead of minding boundaries and expectations, the coordinator stepped in and mimicked gorillas having sex to drive an unnecessary point.

-Pioneer of the intimacy coordinator role in the United States, Alicia Rodis, says, “the greatest threat to this new role is people who may have the best of intentions, but are attempting to break in without the proper training.”
+Alicia Rodis, a pioneer of the intimacy coordinator role in the United States, says, “The greatest threat to this new role is people who may have the best of intentions but are attempting to break in without the proper training.”

-Placing someone in the role who doesn’t have the right experience is dangerous for the actors, productions, and the reputation of the intimacy coordinator industry.
+Placing someone in a role without the right experience is dangerous for the actors, productions, and the reputation of the intimacy coordinator industry.

-Watch this SNL parody of what could happen if the wrong coordinator ends up on the set hit sexually charged Netflix show, Bridgerton.
+Watch this SNL parody of what could happen if the wrong coordinator ends up on the set of the hit sexually charged Netflix show Bridgerton.

 Speaking of Bridgerton…

-There’s no way we could talk about intimacy coordinators without talking about the hit Netflix series, Bridgerton.
+We could not talk about intimacy coordinators without discussing the hit Netflix series Bridgerton.

 The Shonda Rhimes production is a Regency-era London period drama created by Chris Van Dusen based on the sexual Julia Quinn novels.